Hotels near Red Hawk Nature Baseball Complex

 What are the closest hotels to Red Hawk Nature Baseball Complex?

-The closest hotels to Red Hawk Nature Baseball Complex are WoodSpring Suites Atlanta McDonough (0.71 mi), Best Western Plus McDonough Inn & Suites (0.98 mi), and Extended Stay America Suites - Atlanta - Mcdonough (1.13 mi).
+The closest hotel to Red Hawk Nature Baseball Complex is WoodSpring Suites Atlanta McDonough (0.71 mi, from $73/night) — a 2-minute drive.
+Other nearby options include Best Western Plus McDonough Inn & Suites (0.98 mi, from $95/night) and Extended Stay America Suites - Atlanta - Mcdonough (1.13 mi, from $119/night).
+Best Western Plus McDonough Inn & Suites offers free breakfast, a pool, and a fitness center.
+Extended Stay America Suites - Atlanta - Mcdonough offers free breakfast and a fitness center.

 Which hotels near Red Hawk Nature Baseball Complex are good for families?